The Authority on Every Card

 Rove Miles stack with everything else on this page.
 Pay with a rewards card when you book or shop through Rove and the same charge can earn your card's points, count toward a welcome bonus, and pile up Rove Miles all at once.
 Transfers require a 2,000 mile minimum and then move in 100 mile increments, and Rove runs occasional transfer bonuses that stretch your miles even further.

 Paze is a free online checkout wallet created by the banks behind Zelle, Chase included.
-You link cards you already hold and pay in one click at participating stores, no card number to type.
-Through December 31, 2026, eligible Sapphire and Freedom cardholders earn an extra 10 Ultimate Rewards points per dollar on those Paze checkouts, with no shopping portal to click through and nothing to redeem later.
+You link cards you already hold and pay in one click at participating stores, with no card number to type.
+Right now it is running two rewards offers that stack.

 Paze